jenna-tb-ekwealor/BIOL710/README.md

 # BIOL710AdvBiometry
-## learnr labs for advanced biometry
+## learnR labs for advanced biometry
 adapted from Sara Stoudt and labs for Open Intro ISRS

-**For instructors:** the overview blog post from Sara Stoudt that taught me how to use learnr labs can be found [here](https://jenna-tb-ekwealor/.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).
+**For instructors:** the overview blog post from Sara Stoudt that taught me how to use learnR labs can be found [here](https://jenna-tb-ekwealor/.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).

 ### To install this package: